gabada/Sprint-Challenge--Testing/README.md

 `describe()` breaks your test suits into components and `it()` are your actual individual tests.
 You use `describe()` to break up your tests into categories(components) so they are more organized.

 2. What is the point of `Test Driven Development`?
 What do you think about this approach?

+Test Driven Development is an approach to software developing where programmers write tests for the results they are expecting before writing any code.
+Then they write the minimal amount of code needed to pass the test.
+This approach seems harder and feels like it takes longer at this point, but I think that once we get better at writing tests then it should lead to us writing better and more exact code.

 3. Mention three types of automated tests.

 ## Project Set Up